 For new OEM replacement parts you can visit the Gibson website.
 Buying items such as the G-Force battery directly from Gibson assures you that you are getting a genuine Gibson part.
 There are many sites that sell low-quality, knock-off products.
 Visit the Gibson website to get the right part at a fair price.

-The auto tuning systems by Tronical Tone and Gibson G-Force get mixed reviews by users.
-If the tuning system is functioning properly it offers a lot of convenience.
+The auto-tuning systems by Tronical Tone and Gibson G-Force get mixed reviews by users.
+If the tuning system is functioning properly it offers a lot of conveniences.
 If it becomes problematic you’re better off finding a G-Force replacement than enduring the hassles and cost of keeping it repaired.
 If you have experience with G-Force Tuning Systems we encourage you to leave comments below to share your thoughts.

 - 1 Various Contributors, “Gibson Robot Guitar”, December 28, 2019, Available from Wikipedia

 - 2 Nate, “G Force Tuning System: Gibson’s Automatic Tuning System”, June 14, 2019, Available from SixStringAcoustic.com